OctopusDeploy/docs/docs/deployment-process/issue-tracking/azure-devops.md

 To supply the build information:

-1. Install one of our official [build server plugins](#availability) with support for our metadata step.
+1. Install one of our official [build server plugins](#availability) with support for our build information step.
 2. Update your build process to add and configure the [Octopus Build Information step](/docs/packaging-applications/build-servers/index.md#build-information-step).

 :::warning